 They alternate between National and American League going from worst records to best.
 The draft continues in that order (unless trades are made) for 50 rounds.

 All players, resident of the U.S. and its territories, are eligible to be selected in Major League Baseball's Rule 4 Draft upon graduating from high school.
-However, once a player enrolls in a four-year college or university, he is not allowed to be drafted (or re-drafted) until completing three years of school or reaching age 21, whichever comes first.
+However, once a player enrolls in a four-year college or university, player is not allowed to be drafted (or re-drafted) until completing three years of school or reaching age 21, whichever comes first.
 By contrast, players who enroll in junior colleges (i.e., two-year institutions) are eligible for selection at any time.
 The Rule 4 Draft of eligible college and high school players consists of 40 rounds.
 Despite the MLB draft being considerably longer than that of the NFL or NBA, only about 9.1% of all NCAA senior baseball players are drafted by a MLB team.

 When a club selects a player, if that player does not sign, the team still keeps the rights to sign that player, until one week before the next draft year.
 This is beneficial to the clubs and the player.
 A player can get more money out of the club if they put up some good numbers the year that they are locked up.
 The club benefits by locking up a player that they feel will be a higher draft pick in the future.
 If the player does not sign with the club one week before the next year draft, he cannot be selected by the same team.